SchubertLab/NeoLUNet/cover/instructions.md

 > there are now 3 folders:
 > - plots: a folder with png files visualizing the model predictions on each mri image.
 > - extracted_features: containing a csv file with the extracted features.
-> - predictions: (.npy file containing the model predictions for all provided images, to be used for feature extraction).
+> - predictions: (.npy) file containing the model predictions for all provided images, to be used for feature extraction.